 Communication with Teams

-The main function of the centre is to ensure a smooth liaison between each Team Delegation, the Local Organising Committee, European Athletics Technical Delegates and the Competition Management of the Championships regarding technical matters.
+The main function of the TIC is to ensure a smooth liaison between each Team Delegation, the Local Organising Committee, European Athletics Technical/Doping Delegates and the Competition Management of the European Throwing Cup 2023 regarding technical matters.

 The TIC will be open according to the following schedule:

 |Friday 10 March||10:00||18:15 (MS)|

 |Saturday 11 March||07:30 (NTC); 14:00 (MS)||22:30 (MS and NTC)|